 - Gul'dan set out to the see and successfully rose the Tomb of Sargeras from the sea floor.
 Defying 's plan of turning the Tomb into a portal for the Legion, Gul'dan attempted to take all its power for himself.
 However, they entered the tomb only to be torn apart by monstrous demons.

-- Doomhammer furious at Gul'dan's betrayal, sent his forces to kill Gul'dan and bring the renegades back into the fold, who managed to bring back the remaining of Gul'dan's forces.
+- Doomhammer, furious at Gul'dan's betrayal, sent his forces to kill Gul'dan and bring the renegades back into the fold, which they did.